Cain's Choice in the Here and Now– Parshat Bereishit

 Viktor Frankl had a choice.
 He received a visa from the Austrian government in the late 1930's to go to America.
 He had already become a well-known psychiatrist and had started training doctors in logotherapy.
 If he exercised his right to use the visa, he would be able to spread the word about the effectiveness of logotherapy.
 His parents even encouraged him to go.
 He hesitated because of the situation of European Jewry at the time.
 They were already suffering under the Nuremberg Laws and the sense was that things would get worse before they got better.
 Following a certain incident, he felt called to stay with his parents even though it meant giving up this golden opportunity to spread his teachings.
 Yet he felt that he needed to stay in the here and now.
 And right now he was being called to stay in Europe.
 That was his choice.
 Dr. Frankl chose.2

 We all have choices.
 Some better.
 Some worse.
 Sometimes between two good things.
 Sometimes it's a choice between two unpleasant outcomes.
 How do we make that choice?
-What are we being called to do at that moment?
+What are we being called on to do right now?
 I am living/being in the present.
-What is the one right thing that life is asking of me?
+What is the one right thing that life is asking of me at this moment?

 As 'Omni-temporal Man', we experience simultaneously multiple times.
 We live with the knowledge and memory of our past experiences, our dreams and visions of and concrete plans for tomorrow all the while being in the present and figuring out what is the best choice for the here and now.